Car Insurance Billing and Payment: How It Works and Your Options

 High-Risk Classification Future insurers may require upfront annual payment or assign you to a nonstandard carrier

 If you miss a payment, contact your insurer immediately.
 Many companies will allow reinstatement by paying the overdue amount plus any applicable fees — but they're not obligated to do so.
-Understanding what a coverage lapse means for your rates can help you appreciate why staying current is so important.
+Understanding the consequences of a late car insurance payment can help you appreciate why staying current is so critical.
+If your policy has already been cancelled, see our car insurance reinstatement guide for your next steps.

 How to Change Your Payment Method or Schedule